chunkifydev/cli/README.md

 It will upload the video to Chunkify, transcode it into MP4 H264 and download it to your local disk.

-By default the number of transcoders and their type will be selected automatically according to the input and output specs.
+By default, the number of transcoders and their type will be selected automatically according to the input and output specs.
 To define them yourself use `--transcoders` and `--vcpu` like this:

 ```bash